 Always begin with the machine unthreaded and sewing on paper.
 Mastering operating the machine without the frustration of thread tangling and knotting is much easier.

-Mastering speed control is one step in getting full control of the sewing machine.
+Mastering speed is one step in getting full control of the sewing machine.
 Many machines have a turtle and hare setting to control speed, but some do not.
 Without even sewing paper, allow the student to experiment with how fast or slow they can make the machine go.
 Let them practice until they can maintain an even speed on the sewing machine.

-When someone is unable to control the foot pedal, a small item, such as a thin bobbin or washers, can be placed under the edge of the foot pedal to prevent the pedal from going at full speed.
+When someone is unable to control the foot pedal, a small item, such as a thin bobbin or washers, can be placed under the edge of the foot pedal to prevent it from going at full speed.
 This is especially helpful for young people who want to sew.
 If the item under the foot pedal slips out of the way, place a piece of tape, sticky side up, under the foot pedal and under the item to stop the full depression of the foot pedal and hold the stopper in place.

-If your student's legs are too short to reach the foot pedal, place the foot pedal on a thick book.
+If your student's legs are too short to reach the foot pedal, place the pedal on a thick book.

 Print out practice sheets.
 Your goal will be to have the student sew an even distance from each line, not on the line.
 It is important that they learn to focus on watching a guide, not the sewing machine needle.
 Start with straight lines, including the edges of the paper, using the edge of the presser foot as a seam guide, then move on to the curved lines.
-Teach the student that the machine will feed the fabric and their job is to just guide the fabric (or paper, in this case) under the needle as it is sewn.
+Teach the students that the machine will feed the fabric and their job is to just guide the fabric (or paper, in this case) under the needle as it is sewn.
 Forcing the fabric under the needle can result in bent sewing machine needles and machine malfunctions.